Support Home Launching Your Study Design

 Checking Experiment Flow

-Before you get ready to launch your experiment, there are a couple of things we recommend doing to check your experiment works properly.
+Before you get ready to launch your experiment, there are a few things we recommend doing to check your experiment works properly.

 A screenshot of the Classic Experiment Builder.
 The red preview button on the right has been highlighted with a purple box.